FlowboardIN/flowboard-web-sdk/docs/README.md

     ### `complete`

-    This step completes the onboarding process and the user won't be passed to further steps. `onSuccess` function to is invoked in this step.
+    This step completes the onboarding process and the user won't be passed to further steps. `onComplete` function to is invoked in this step.
 Here you can tear down the SDK.
 The custom options are:

      * `status` (string):